asrithp244/Go2-Resilient-Inspector/README.md

 ## What this project is NOT
 - Not a real offshore deployment (see HAL_DESIGN.md for the mock boundary)
 - Not a multi-robot system
-- Not using Isaac Sim (Gazebo Classic 11 only — confirmed design decision, chosen for VM compatibility)
+- Not using Isaac Sim.
+Gazebo Classic 11 only, picked because it runs reliably on VirtualBox
 - Not using real CAN/Modbus hardware (simulated topic publishing)
-- Not using real computer vision — `perception_node` is a lookup-table placeholder for a future real perception integration
+- Not using real computer vision. `perception_node` is a lookup-table placeholder for a future real perception integration
-- Not using Nav2 yet — navigation is a simple proportional controller on ground-truth odometry; Nav2 + EKF-fused localization is the next milestone
+- Not using Nav2 yet.
+Navigation is a simple proportional controller on ground-truth odometry; Nav2 and EKF-fused localization are the next milestone

 ---